threewebcode/W3/blockchain/bitcoin/lighting/README.md

 The channel and block are monitored and bounded together.
 When a new channel is opened, the channel manager should know this new channel and monitor it.
 When the new block is mined and finalized, the monitor will notify the channel and update the channel state.

+The block source provides the source data from the blockchain network.
+The transaction can be sent from the broadcast interface.